cardanoapi/cardano-constitution-voting-app/README.md

 The primary functionality of this app allows a convention organizer to create polls and the delegates/alternates to vote on the created polls.
 This process will happen iteratively until a constitution receives enough votes to pass the winning threshold.

+Anybody will have the ability to visit the app and view the polls.
+When the polls conclude, everybody will be able to view the results.
+For these observers, no wallet is required.
+Only the convention organizers and delegates/alternates will be required to sign-in with a wallet.

 This voting app will be hosted through the end of February, to provide ample time for viewing of the poll results.
 All vote records for the final constitution vote will be on-chain indefinitely.

 ## Features